wp-plugins/video-bracket-tag/WP Videos/readme.txt

 1. A passing glance at the adminisration interface, note the supported players listing.

 == Change Log ==

+= Version 3.0 =
+* Cleaned up some of the code
+* Moved to shortcodes
+* removed old and retired video players.
+* Update to include Youtube playlists
+* confirmed plugin works on 3.0.1 =D

+= Version 2.9.0 =
+* Added College Humor to List
+* Retired CNN and BrightCove
+* Retired Excerpts
+* Updated most video player embed formats
+* Moved to Shorttags, imposes some restrictions, but the overall code is much cleaner
+* Began migration to new format of parameter passing.
+3.0 will retire old method.

 = Version 2.4.0 =
 * Added Yahoo and CNN video embedding support